ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 - Using the likelihood function, calculate the Fisher information matrix as a function of the true values of the parameters
 - Fit the model using maximum likelihood estimation to produce estimates of the parameters
 - Plug these estimates into the Fisher information matrix to estimate the variance of the maximum likelihood estimators
-- Assuming the gaussian asymptotic distribution, divide the fitted parameter value by it's variance, square it, and compare it to a chi-squared distribution with 1 degree of freedom.
+- Assuming the gaussian asymptotic distribution, divide the fitted parameter value by its variance, square it, and compare it to a chi-squared distribution with 1 degree of freedom.

 Note here that we are making two approximations.
 We're first assuming that the asymptotic form for the distribution for the MLEs holds.
 And we're second assuming that the Fisher information matrix evaluated with the MLEs is close to the fisher information matrix evaluated with the true parameters.
 The fact that we're using two assumptions here can make this test inaccurate, but it is still commonly used.
 Most likely, the statistical package that you're using to fit a logistic regression will return to you the results of this test.